HTO3/Hto3.X509CertificateHelpers/README.md

 Features
 --------
-A set of extension methods help when using X.509 Certificates solving common dev problems.
+A set of extension methods to help when using X.509 Certificates solving common dev problems.

 ### VerifyPassword